Contact Lens Exam

 Why do I need an exam for contact lenses?

-If you plan to wear contact lenses, you need a contact lens exam because contact lenses are classified as medical devices, which means you need a contact lens prescription to wear them.
+Contact lenses are classified as medical devices, which means you need a contact lens prescription to wear them.
 If you wear contact lenses or plan to wear contact lenses, let us know when you schedule an appointment for your comprehensive eye exam, so we can perform the contact lens exam during your appointment.

 Types of contact lenses

-- Toric contact lenses are made to correct for astigmatism and are available in both soft and gas-permeable designs.
+- Toric contact lenses are made to correct astigmatism and are available in both soft and gas-permeable designs.
 These contact lenses have one power that is horizontal and one power that is vertical, and there’s a weight at the bottom so that they remain centered on the eyes.

 - Bifocal contact lenses allow people to see clearly up close and in the distance.
 These lenses are like bifocal glasses in that they have two separate powers, and they’re available in soft and gas-permeable forms.